Edited by: Keri Stooksbury

 Equinox+ is the fitness brand’s at-home workout app that includes access to instructor-led live and on-demand classes … a great option for those who have a busy lifestyle or are always on the go and can’t always visit a gym in person.

-The $10 monthly credit can save you up to $120 each year, which can more than offset the card’s $95 annual fee for those who find value in Equinox+.
+The $10 monthly credit can save you up to $120 each year, which can more than offset the card’s $0 intro annual fee for the first year, then $95 annual fee for those who find value in Equinox+.

 Chase Sapphire Preferred cardholders receive a $50 statement credit each year towards any hotel purchased through the Chase travel portal.
 The credit is quite flexible as there is no purchase minimum and it can be used towards any hotel you’d like so long as it is bookable through the portal.